miiitaka/wp-widget-extensions/readme.txt

 === WordPress Default Widget Extension ===
 Contributors: miiitaka
-Tags: widget category, tag, calendar, archive
+Tags: widget, category, archive
-Requires at least: 4.2.2
+Requires at least: 4.5.2
-Tested up to: 4.4.2
+Tested up to: 4.5.2
 Stable tag: 1.0.0

-Plug-in Posted Display Widget & ShortCode Add.
-You can also save and display your browsing history to Cookie.
+Plug-ins that extend the standard of the widget function.

 == Description ==

+Plug-ins that extend the standard of the widget function.

+= Archives Widget =

+* Changing the units of the archive
+* Ascending / descending order change

+= Categories Widget =

+* Criteria change of the sort (Name order / Posts order)
+* Ascending / descending order change

 == Installation ==